hendricius/pizza-dough/README.md

 # Pizza Dough

 This recipe is dedicated to helping you make the best possible pizza dough for Neapolitan pizza.
-My personal motivation has always been to recreate one of my childhood memories - a pizza in a small restaurant named `Panorama` in the Italian city of `Valdaora`.
+My personal motivation has always been to recreate one of my childhood memories - a pizza in a small restaurant named `Panorama` in the Italian city of `Olang`(`Valdaora`<sup>1</sup>).
 For years I have been obsessed with tasting different pizzas, observing how the chefs make the dough.
 I have tried endless times, discussed with people from all over the world.
 This repo is dedicated to sharing my quest of figuring out the best possible pizza dough.
 Please note - this guide is scoped to the dough only, not the actual baking/topping of the pizza.

 ![Me making a nice pizza](https://i.imgur.com/x2jxzde.jpg)